ansible/ansible-builder/docs/definition.rst

 Version 3 Format
 ----------------

-This example file shows many more options from the version 3 EE file:
+Here is a version 3 EE file with more options included:

 .. code:: yaml